(reading time: 1 hour, 30 minutes)

 “Who built this city?
 And when?
 Bergfolk?
 They occasionally like to flood their streets, but they usually do it enough to let boats through.”

 “No, it wasn’t bergfolk.
 It wasn’t folk at all.”

 “Then who?”
 Rob whirled around.
-He thought he saw something in the glass, a blur of something green and translucent.
+He thought he saw something in the glass, a blur of translucent green.
 It was gone in a flash.